-While we searched, we prayed.
-Gwenhwyvar sent for the renowned Illtyd and many of his followers to join with the brothers there on Avallon and pray unceasingly.
+We said other things and began at once laying plans to search the island and surrounding sea for any sign of them.
+Even as we began our search, pray unceasingly.
 And ever while there was a boat or rider yet searching for Arthur and the Emrys, the holy men besieged the throne of the Most High God with their prayers.